 Surgery to the lymph nodes

-Your surgeon may remove the lymph nodes in the front, or front and side of your neck.
+Your surgeon may decide to remove the lymph nodes in the front, or front and side of the neck.
 This is done to:

 - remove cancerous lymph nodes

-- reduce the risk of the cancer coming back.
+- reduce the risk of the cancer recurrence.

-Radiotherapy to treat the thyroid cancer is usually given as radioactive iodine (a radioactive substance given as a drink).
+Radiotherapy to treat the thyroid cancer is usually given as a radioactive iodine (a radioactive substance given to your child orally, as a drink).
 Cancer cells absorb more radioactive iodine than normal cells, and the cancer cells die.
 Your child may have this treatment after the operation.
 Before treatment starts:

 - Your child will be asked to eat a low-iodine diet.
 Your health professional will give you information about this.